Sea serpent Bessie is not as well-known as the Loch Ness Monster, but it may be considered a distant cousin.

 Flashing forward to 1985, Dale Munro from Lorain, Ohio, was boating when he came face-to-face with what he believed was Bessie.
 Noting the monster as being black and having three humps, he also calculated that it was twice the size of his 16-foot boat.
 He observed the monster for three or four minutes in calm water near to the Lorain Coastguard Station.

 David Monk says he saw Bessie in 1986.
 Being a mere 7 feet away from the creature, he was able to observe its ostrich-like eyes positioned on the side of its head.
 The black creature did not seem to have a nose or mouth, and its head was 18-24 inches wide.

 In 1990, Harold Bricker and his family said they encountered the creature swimming past their boat.
 Less than a week later, Jim Johnson and Steve Dircks saw the monster lying still in the water for around six minutes.
 They described it as being dark blue or black and between 30 and 40 feet long.

 In addition to sightings, some attacks have been linked to the monster.
 An incident on the lake in 1992 left three people dead, with one survivor insisting the group had been attacked by a creature with a head the size of a car.
-This report cannot be confirmed and so may simply be a local myth.
+This report cannot be confirmed, so it may simply be a local myth.

-On August 13 2001, the Ottawa Citizen ran a story about a creature attacking swimmers near the Port Dover pump house.
-Examination of the swimmers’ bites did not generate any conclusions, but it was posited that the bites may have been made by a primitive fish called a bowfin.
+On August 13, 2001, the Ottawa Citizen ran a story about a creature attacking swimmers near the Port Dover pump house on teh Canadian side of the lake.
+Examination of the swimmers’ bites did not generate any conclusions, but it was posited that the bites might have been made by a primitive fish called a bowfin.

 Where to find